 One of the best ways to become fiscally fit is to start saving for something that motivates you.
 You’re more likely to stick with saving toward a goal that you set for yourself, Franco-Cicero says.

-Now is also a good time to focus on saving for a house, McClary says, because you’ll have six to eight months to save before the next home-buying season.
-You can plan how much you need to save by looking at your existing savings, the cost of buying in your desired neighborhood, your debt-to-income ratio, and your credit standing.
+You can also set yourself up to start saving for a home before or by mid-year, if buying a home is in the the cards for you.
+This will give you six to eight months to save before the next home-buying season, according to McClary.
+You can plan how much you need to save by looking at your existing savings, the cost of buying in your desired neighborhood, your debt-to-income ratio and your credit standing.

 5. Stick to your plan

-Establishing where you are and where you want to be is only half of the battle when it comes to being fiscally fit by the end of 2017.
+Establishing where you are and where you want to be is only half of the battle when it comes to being fiscally fit.
 Sticking with your action plan, as with all resolutions, can be the toughest part.

 To be successful, Franco-Cicero suggests automating everything you can, from paying your bills each month to putting money into your savings account.
 This way, you don’t have to think about making sure a portion of your paycheck goes toward savings — your bank account will do it for you.